-And secondly it darkens your picture.
+And secondly, it darkens your picture.
 Don’t believe the advertising blurb.
 Nothing is crystal clear, it’s a coat of varnish.
 You might be able to seal graphite but you will alter the tonal values in the process.

 Now that’s fine if you do it intentionally, not great if you have labored for hours perfecting your drawing and with a final flourish of spray, see it change before your eyes.

-Further Reading: How to Protect and Preserve Your Drawings
+I go into this in detail: How to Protect and Preserve Your Drawings

 I’ve rescued drawings that were too light by using a fixative and I’ve routinely fixed pastel to seal each layer as I painted.
 That’s all.